mayankskb/Image-Captioning/README.md

 2. Show, Attend and Tell: Neural Image Caption Generation with Visual image

 > System Information

+1. Encoder : Used Convolution Neural Network
+  - A Pretrained ResNet 152 module and used it as a fixed feature extractor, removing the classification layer and outputting a vector of length 512.
+  - Initializing weights of the last fully connected layer using normal distribution having mean of 0 and standard deviation of 0.02
+  - Used a Batch Norm layer with momentum = 0.01
+2. Decoder : Used GRU based Recurrent Neural Network

 > Result

 Following diagram represents the Average loss per epoch.
 <p align = 'center'>
   <img src = './Model Training/avg_loss_per_epoch.png' align = 'center'>